Peer Education Grant

 Background

 Eligibility: Teachers, administrators, parents, youth group organizers, and autism professionals interested in organizing an autism awareness initiative at a school or other community-based organization may apply.
 Eligible organizations include but are not limited to K-12 public schools, districts, libraries, and 501(c)(3) non-profits in the United States.
 This includes U.S. military installations overseas.
-Organizations from low-income communities are encouraged to apply.
+School districts and organizations that serve low-income communities are strongly encouraged to apply.

 Application Deadline